dwyl/image-classifier/README.md

 > This is a balancing act: the larger the model, the longer a prediction may take
 > and more resources your server will need to have to handle this heavier workload.

+# 7. How do I deploy this thing?

+There are a few considerations you may want to have before considering deploying this.
+Luckily for you,
+we've created a small document that will **guide you through deploying this app in `fly.io`**!

+Check the [`deployment.md`](./deployment.md) file for more information.

 # _Please_ Star the repo! ⭐️